SocialNodeCoin/sentinel/README.md

-# AllGamesCoin Sentinel
+# decentralway Sentinel

-An all-powerful toolset for AllGamesCoin.
+An all-powerful toolset for decentralway.

-Sentinel is an autonomous agent for persisting, processing and automating AllGamesCoin governance objects and tasks, and for expanded functions in the upcoming AllGamesCoin V0.2.x release (Evolution).
+Sentinel is an autonomous agent for persisting, processing and automating decentralway governance objects and tasks, and for expanded functions in the upcoming decentralway V0.2.x release (Evolution).

-Sentinel is implemented as a Python application that binds to a local version 0.2.x allgamescoind instance on each AllGamesCoin Masternode.
+Sentinel is implemented as a Python application that binds to a local version 0.2.x decentralwayd instance on each decentralway Masternode.

 This guide covers installing Sentinel onto an existing Masternode in Ubuntu 14.04 / 16.04.